 We are registering the ordinary shares on behalf of the selling shareholders.
 As used in this prospectus, selling shareholders include donees and pledgees selling ordinary shares received from a selling shareholder after the date of this prospectus.
 Selling shareholders may effect sales of ordinary shares from time to time in one or more types of private transactions at negotiated prices or such other prices as the selling shareholders determine.
 Alternatively, if any of the selling shareholders deposit their ordinary shares in our ADR facility, such selling shareholders may from time to time effect sales of ADSs representing ordinary shares in one or more types of transactions on the Nasdaq National Market, which may include block transactions, in the over-the-counter market, in negotiated transactions, through options transactions relating to the ADSs, or a combination of such methods of sale, at market prices prevailing at the time of sale, or at negotiated prices.
-Selling shareholders also may resell all or a portion of their ordinary shares or ADSs representing ordinary shares in open market transactions described above may or may not involve brokers or dealers.
+Selling shareholders also may resell all or a portion of their ordinary shares or ADSs representing ordinary shares in open market transactions in reliance upon Rule 144 under the Securities Act, provided they meet the criteria and conform to the requirements of such rule.
+Any of the transactions described above may or may not involve brokers or dealers.
 The selling shareholders have advised us that they have not entered into any agreements, understandings or arrangements with any underwriters or broker-dealers regarding the sale of their securities, nor is there an underwriter or coordinating broker acting in connection with the proposed sale of ordinary shares or ADSs representing ordinary shares by the selling shareholders.